2IOA0-35/dbl-app/ProjectPlanning.md

 # Project Description

+The webapp is available at [dbl.riswick.net](https://dbl.riswick.net), which gets updated with the latest version on a regular basis.

 ## Languages

 The project will be created using React for the web frontend.
 For now, a server backend seems unnecessary, and will therefore not be focussed on in the first sprint.

 ## Visualisations

-Our primary focus for visualisations for the first sprint included:
+Our aim is to include the following two visualisations in the webapp:
  - [Hierarchical Edge Bundling](https://observablehq.com/@d3/hierarchical-edge-bundling)
  - [Disjoint Foce-Directed Graph](https://observablehq.com/@d3/disjoint-force-directed-graph)